PAIDiPaidThis.com

 How much does part-time nursery cost in the UK?

-A part-time nursery place, often two or three days a week, suits families who share care or only need cover for part of the week.
-It is usually priced per month based on the days you book.
-What you pay per day can actually be higher than a full-time place, because nurseries reward the families who take more sessions.
+A part-time nursery place, usually two or three fixed days a week, suits families who share care between parents or grandparents, or who simply don't need cover for the whole week.
+It's priced per month based on the days you book, not by the hour.
+The catch is that the per-day rate is often higher than a full-time place, because nurseries reward the families who fill more sessions and leave the odd-day bookings to pay a premium for the gaps they create in the room.

 The quick version

-- The per-day rate can be higher than a full-time place, since full weeks often come with a better rate.
+• The per-day rate is commonly higher than on a full-time place, because full weeks come with a better daily rate and part-time bookings leave harder-to-fill gaps.

-- Funded hours can cover a big slice of a part-time place, sometimes most of it, depending on your child's age.
+• Funded hours can cover a large slice of a part-time place, sometimes nearly all of it, depending on your child's age and how the funded sessions line up with your booked days.

-- Popular days such as Monday and Friday can be harder to book and fill up first.
+• Popular days such as Monday and Friday fill up first and can be harder to book than midweek days.

 What people actually paid